henriqueleng/shite/README.md

     ./build && ./build install <PATH>

-it will generate and copy the content of $DESTDIR to PATH.
+You can work on github hosting by putting these files in a .foo/ dir and add it to the gitignore, then your <PATH> will be ../ it will generate and copy the content of $DESTDIR to PATH.

 To only clean and exit do: